daveprowse/prom-live/labs/lab-01/lab-01.md

 👍 **GREAT WORK!** 👍

+> **IMPORTANT!**: At this point, our Prometheus server is scraping data (against itself for now) and will continue to do so until you stop the service or shut down the server.

 > Note: If you wish to install a newer version of Prometheus, find out the version number and simply change the PROM and PROMVERSION variables to the new version.
-Example:
-> `PROM=prometheus-2.50.1.linux-amd64`

 ---